BetterStudyAI/terraform-aws-jitsi/README.md

 ### Add authenticated Users

-To create a new user in Prosody which can create new conferences, ssh into the gitsi instance and execute:
+To create a new user in Prosody which can create new conferences, ssh into the jitsi instance and execute:

 ```
 prosodyctl adduser newuser@<HOST>.<DOMAIN>